top of page

 FAQ

-For the outdoor camps, are the campers outside all the time?
+For the outdoor camp, are the campers outside all the time?
 What if it is raining?

-We have access to both the air-conditioned Gatehouse and Edu Centre for our camp in August, and the Gatehouse for our smaller July camp.
-We will be doing a lot of work outside however, so please prepare your campers accordingly
+We have access to indoor spaces at Fultons.
+We will be doing a lot of work outside however, so please prepare your campers accordingly.

 What should they bring?

 All students should bring a lunch and nut free snack, as well as a large water bottle.
-We are outdoors so recommend hats, sunscreen, bug spray, and long lightweight clothes that keep off both those things and can be tucked into pants.
+For Shakespeare Camp we will be outdoors A LOT so recommend hats, sunscreen, bug spray, and long lightweight clothes that keep off both those things and can be tucked into pants.
+For Brothers Grimm Camp, we will have two recess periods and a longer outdoor lunch, so hats and sunscreen are a must.

 Shakespeare?
 How do I know if my kid is up for it?